10. Introducing Data Frames

 argument which controls the seed

-of the random number generator so that we get
+of the pseudorandom number generator so that we get

 reproducible results.